SumitBulbule/Zomato-Data-Analysis/README.md

-# Zomato-Data-Analysis
+# Data-Analysis-Queries
-Analyzed Zomato Data using SQL queries and solved real time sccenario problems using databases
+Analyzed Data using SQL queries and solved real time scenario problems using databases